Nyankosoup/buncaks/README.md

 <details>
   <summary><ins>Pony Town</ins></summary>
 c+h+k freely!!!
 Just don’t sneeze on me when I’m in a bad mood.
 Covering is okay, but only for cuddles.
 I have CG (or a bit of a Cover Trigger).
 For example: text walls, covering me on purpose/"accidentally", etc)  I’m always offtab (busy all the time, or just sleeping. im eepy all the time lol).
 Like I said, always w2i.
 I might respond late.. very late. 😇🫶 ASK 4 INSPO.
 DO NOT COPY STRICTLY.
-ASK 4 A DMN INSPO DUDE I SEEN A SOME OF PEOPLE TOOK HEAVY INSPO.
+ASK 4 A DMN INSPO DUDE I SEEN A SOME OF PEOPLE TOOK HEAVY INSPO FROM ME ESPECIALLY FOR MY GROX PONY.
+IM VERY UNCOMFORTABLE WITH THIS.
+PLEASE JUST ASK. 😢😢😢 PLEASE.
+IM.
+NOT.
+COMFORTABLE ENOUGH.

   </div>
 </details>